During an online forum, a group of experts went over what investors should evaluate before making a psychedelics investment.

 "You're looking for people to have the experience in bringing molecules to market, getting through Phase 1 or Phase 2b, Phase 3 clinical trials eventually, and those that have the capability to work with the chemicals and the molecules and raise money," Franks said.

 In a similar "prove it to me" fashion of evaluation, Shandraw explained he wants to see an understanding of the capital markets from the companies he pursues.

-“A lot of the time, the companies that are going public don’t understand that there are really two businesses.
-There’s the public company side of the business, then there’s the actual operations side of the business,” he said.
+"A lot of the time, the companies that are going public don't understand that there are really two businesses.
+There's the public company side of the business, then there's the actual operations side of the business," he said during the discussion.

-Share structure a key part of due diligence
+Share structure key to psychedelics investment due diligence

-At one point in the discussion, Skaife asked Osak about the share structure of Canadian companies, which he noted can be vastly different from US and European companies.
+At one point in the conversation, Skaife asked Osak about the share structure of Canadian companies, which he noted can be vastly different from US and European companies.

 While Osak was a bit reluctant at first to engage the question, the advisor went on to say that share structure is a "fundamentally important question" for investors, both in general and for those who are interested in the growing psychedelics space.